-After eight years as Communications Officer for MAF UK in Folkestone, Jenny is heading to Juba to report on the impact of MAF’s busy flight programmes in Kenya and South Sudan.
+After eight years as Communications Officer for MAF UK in Folkestone, Jenny is now working in Juba reporting on the impact of MAF’s busy flight programmes in Kenya and South Sudan.

-She’s looking forward to meeting MAF's partners and interviewing the extraordinary people in remote communities; sharing their stories and encouraging supporters to pray.
+She meets with MAF's partners and interviews the extraordinary people in remote communities; sharing their stories and encouraging supporters to pray.

 Jenny was introduced to the Holy Spirit through the witness of a Scottish SAMS missionary during a gap year in Chile when she was eighteen.
 Having grown up in church, she travelled halfway around the world to meet Jesus personally and get a glimpse of His heart for a beautiful and broken world.